 Robin joined Watsi on February 27th, 2016.
-Four years ago, Robin became the 1823rd member to automatically support a new Watsi patient every month.
-Since then, 4,129 more people have become monthly donors!
-Robin's most recent donation supported Hannah, a housewife from Kenya, to fund a life-saving hysterectomy.
+Eight years ago, Robin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robin's most recent donation supported Enita, a widowed farmer from Malawi, to fund thyroid surgery.